Manage your Kubernetes deployments

 - Add to GitHub secrets:

-- Your base64 encoded kubeconfig
+KUBECONFIG- Your base64 encoded kubeconfig

-Restart a Kubernetes deploymentโ
+Restart a Kubernetes deployment

 Add GitHub workflow

-Create the file .github/workflows/restart-k8s-deployment.yaml
+Create the file .github/workflows/restart-k8s-deployment.yaml in the .github/workflows folder of your repository.

 - GKE